leandromoreira/digital_video_introduction/README.md

 ![delta frames](/i/difference_frames.png "delta frames")

-But if I tell you that there is a **better method** which uses even less bits?!
-First, let's treat the `frame 0` as a collection of well defined partitions and then we'll try to matches the blocks from `frame 0` on `frame 1`.
+But if I tell you that there is a **better method** which uses even fewer bits?!
+First, let's treat the `frame 0` as a collection of well-defined partitions and then we'll try to matches the blocks from `frame 0` on `frame 1`.
 We can think of it as **motion estimation**.

 ![delta frames](/i/original_frames_motion_estimation.png "delta frames")

 We could estimate that the ball moved from `x=0, y=35` to `x=6, y=36`, the **x** and **y** values are the **motion vectors**.
 One **further step** we can do to save bits is to **encode only the motion vector difference** between the last block position and the predicted, so the final motion vector would be `x=6 (6-0), y=1 (36-35)`

-> In a real world situation this **ball would be sliced into n partitions** but the process is the same.
+> In a real world situation, this **ball would be sliced into n partitions** but the process is the same.

 The objects on the frame **move in a 3D way**, the ball can become smaller when it moves to the background.
-It's normal that **we wont find the perfect match** to the block we tried to find a match.
-Here's an superposed view of our estimation vs the real picture.
+It's normal that **we won't find the perfect match** to the block we tried to find a match.
+Here's a superposed view of our estimation vs the real picture.

 ![motion estimation](/i/motion_estimation.png "motion estimation")